Skip to content

 Code quality

-poetry run nox -s black
+poetry run nox -s lint

 Generating the docs